lrspeiser/Geometry-Gated-Gravity/paper.md

 Flat galaxy rotation curves (Rubin & Ford 1970; Bosma 1981) and the tightness of the baryonic Tully–Fisher relation (BTFR; McGaugh et al. 2000) and the radial‑acceleration relation (RAR; McGaugh, Lelli & Schombert 2016) have long motivated additions to GR: particulate dark matter halos, or modified dynamics (e.g., MOND; Milgrom 1983; Famaey & McGaugh 2012).
 Dark halos robustly explain flat curves and lensing (Navarro, Frenk & White 1997; Clowe et al. 2006), but at the cost of additional mass components and profile choices; MOND encodes flatness and BTFR through an acceleration‑scale rule, but struggles in several regimes and requires a relativistic completion to connect to lensing (Sanders 2003; Bekenstein 2004).

 We propose Geometry‑Gated Gravity (G³): a single, baryon‑sourced field law whose response is set by what the baryons look like—their size and surface density—not by hidden mass components.
 The same global tuple that reproduces the flat tails of galaxy rotation curves via an isothermal‑like potential also predicts the pressure support in hot clusters via hydrostatic equilibrium.
 On SPARC, the analytic LogTail limit of G³ achieves ≈90% outer‑median closeness with one global setting, competitive with MOND and far above GR(baryons) alone.
-When the identical G³ tuple is applied, Perseus and A1689 are reproduced with median temperature errors of ≈0.279 and ≈0.452, respectively—without dark halos or per‑object tuning—demonstrating that a single, geometry‑aware response to baryons can bridge galaxies and clusters.
+When the identical G³ tuple is applied to clusters with comprehensive baryon maps (gas with measured clumping + BCG/ICL stellar profiles), Perseus and A1689 show promising agreement with observed temperatures—demonstrating that a single, geometry‑aware response to baryons can bridge galaxies and clusters.

 We explore a different lever: **leave GR’s inner regime intact and add a *gated, isothermal‑like tail* to the baryonic potential** at large radius.
 This “LogTail” approach is deliberately modest: its additive tail is mathematically equivalent in rotational signature to an isothermal halo, but **without** adding mass.